davatron5000/FitText.js/README.md

 This is the part of the show where we cover our butts.

 ### Intended for Fluid Width Designs
 We built this to satisfy a need for fluid resizing text on responsive designs.
-Mostly for use on [Trent Walton's blog](http://trentwalton.com) which he's using it all over).
+Mostly for use on [Trent Walton's blog](http://trentwalton.com), which he's using it all over.
 If you're not going fluid and/or want exact fitting text, we recommend checking out [BigText](https://github.com/zachleat/BigText) by Zach Leatherman.

 ### Fallbacks
 As always, use JavaScript with caution: plan for no-js fallbacks that you are comfortable with.